NiharikaVadlamudi/Hydrological-modelling-and-Software-Development/README.md

   - torch
 Note : Cartopy Installation are mandotory for visualisation
 * Acknowledgements
 We thank our course instructor Rehana Sheikh for giving us the oppurtunity to explore various domain of weather forecasting and prediction .
-This course projectwas a team effort supervised by our teaching assisants -Sushant and Pranathi .
+This course projectwas a team effort supervised by our teaching assisants -Sushanth and Pranathi .